CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/index.md

 | **CS 4th Year** Innovation Case               	| 11/03/2024 	| 13:00    	|
 | **CS+Maths** Dissertation Deadline            	| 02/05/2024 	| 13:00    	|
 | **CS** Dissertation Deadline                  	| 09/05/2024 	| 13:00    	|

+## Viva Dates

+The vivas will be held on the **28th/29th May 2024**.
+Treat these dates as an exam, i.e. you should be free for these dates.

+Note that vivas are being planned to be **in-person**.

 ## Project Handbook